gitawego/work-note/react.md

 doc: https://react.dev/reference/react/useDeferredValue

 When `useDeferredValue` receives a different value (compared with Object.is), in addition to the current render (when it still uses the previous value), it schedules a re-render in the background with the new value.
 The background re-render is interruptible.

+if the new rendered content in backend failed, the old view remains.